Finding a job in Dubai

 Securing a work visa to work in Dubai

-Work permits are issued by the Ministry of Human Resources and Emiratisation (MoHRE) of the United Arab Emirates, sponsored by your employer.
+Work permits are issued by the Ministry of Human Resources and Emiratisation (MoHRE) of the United Arab Emirates and sponsored by your employer.
 Without it, working in the UAE is illegal.
 With this work permit, you can enter the UAE for employment while your residency visa is being processed.
 The validity of the work permit is 2 months after the date of issue.

 The necessary formalities, such as medical testing, obtaining an Emirates ID card, a Labour Card, are sponsored by the employer, and the work residency permit is stamped on your passport within 60 days.
 The work residency permit is issued by the General Directorate of Residency and Foreigners Affairs (GDRFA) from the emirate where you will be employed.

 You are not eligible to sponsor any of your family members unless your work visa is completed.
 This should also be facilitated by your employer.
-If you enter Dubai on a tourist visa, you should check before how many days you are allowed to stay in Dubai, as there is a limit for some countries.
+If you enter Dubai on a tourist visa, you should check beforehand how many days you are allowed to stay in Dubai, as there is a limit for some countries.

 Important: